 - The business requirements are always written from the point of view of the client.

-- They are not organizational objectives but aid the organization to achieve its objectives.
-It is by their fulfillment, the organization attains its broad objectives.
+- They are not organizational objectives but aid an organization to achieve its objectives.
+By the fulfillment of these business requirements, the organization attains its broad objectives.

-It’s quite clear now that the Business Requirements explain the ‘why’ and ‘what’ part of the project, i.e. ‘what’ are the needs of the organization and ‘why’ these needs should be fulfilled, i.e. what benefits the organization aims to achieve through the fulfillment of these objectives.
+It’s quite clear now that the business requirements explain the ‘why’ part of a project: ‘why’ a particular project needs to be built, i.e. what benefits the organization aims to achieve through the fulfillment of a specific project.

 - The vision of the project

 - Context or background of the project